 Ingrid and John had a plan after the success of their first food truck venture.
 They dreamed of a fleet of trucks and, eventually, a brick and mortar restaurant.
 Just recently they did expand and added another food truck.
 But, it wasn’t a clone of the popular Ingrid’s Good Street Food.
 For the second truck they decided to focus on healthy Paleo foods.
 The Paleo Grill, also in a huge bright yellow truck, was launched.
 They decided to add another variation of healthy foods because they felt that the Vancouver food truck scene was ripe for more healthy food options.
 It’s the direction that people want to go – fast, convenient and healthy.
 “Busy people deserve to eat good food,” Ingrid emphasizes.
 “Fast food doesn’t have to be unhealthy food.”

-Watch the Ingrid’s website for the opening of the Uptown Village Location.
+Watch the Ingrid’s website for news and possible new locations.
 For the rotating truck’s location you can check the Ingrid’s Good Street Food website, Facebook Page, Twitter or give them a call at 360-921-7802.